MattCBowman/Locomotive-fundamentals/README.md

 ![Specifying parent](images/specifying_parent.png)

-By doing so, you can define as many levels as you want :
+By doing so, you can define as many levels as you want:

     +- Pages
         +- index